BTBurke/caddy-extauth/README.md

 ### Advanced Syntax

-You can optionally turn off headers, cookies, set a timeout, and skip TLS verification (for example, if you are using a self-signed cert):
+You can optionally turn off headers, cookies, set a timeout, skip TLS verification (for example, if you are using a self-signed cert), and only check requests to certain path prefixes:

 ```
 extauth {